frequency-chain/frequency/designdocs/batched_messages.md

 ### Types
 * `BatchAnnouncementParams<T:Config>`: generic
     * `batch_url`:`Vec<u8>` the URL of the batch file.
 Must be IPFS and correctly formatted.
-    * `schema_id`: `SchemaId`  the schema id for messages in this batch.
+    * `schema_id`: `SchemaId`  the schema id for this batch message.
 The Schema Id must be for a "batchable" schema.
     * `file_size`: `usize`, the size of the batch file, used to determine message fee.
 Must be &gt;= the minimum possible DSNP batch file size.
     * `file_hash`: `<T::Hash>`, the hash of the batch file.
 Must not be 0 hash
     * `msa_id`: `MsaId`, the id to use for the announcer.
 Must exist and be active